corot/world_canvas/README.md

 **Prerequirements**

-Install pymongo, the interface we use to access to mongo database:
+Install mongo database and pymongo, the interface we use to access it:

 ```
+sudo apt-get install mongodb
-pip install pymongo
+sudo pip install pymongo
 ```

 **Installing**